Lodged by the Supreme Administrative Court

 3. Article 98 of the Directive 2006/112, read in conjunction with point 14 of Annex III thereto, must be interpreted to the effect that the reduced rate of value added tax may not be applied to a single composite supply of services, made up of several components relating, inter alia, to the training of horses, the use of sporting facilities and the stabling, feeding and other care provided to the horses where the use of the sporting facilities, within the meaning of point 14 of Annex III to that directive, and the training of the horses constitute two components of that composite supply having equal status or where the training of the horses constitutes the main component of that supply, this being a matter for the referring court to assess.

-The judgment of the CJEU of 11th November 2016, Odvolací finanční ředitlství v Pavlína B. (C-432/15) can be found here.
+The judgment of the Court of Justice of 11 November 2016, Odvolací finanční ředitelství v Pavlína B. (C-432/15) can be found here.

 The Supreme Administrative Court lodged a reference for a preliminary ruling in a case concerning electronic communication services by the resolution No. 7 As 131/2013-86 of 23 October 2014 as subsequently amended by the rectifying resolution No. 7 As 131/2013-99 of 9 December 2014.